 Did you know that various museums offer virtual tours?
 You don’t need to leave your couch to learn about art or space travel.
 Want to learn about dinosaurs?
 The Smithsonian National Museum of Natural History has online tours available on their website.

 Find prompts online or come up with some yourself and get the creative juices flowing.
 Gather the whole family for a creative writing session and share your finished product with each other.
 It’s an educational exercise that also promotes family bonding.
+Our friends at DraftSparks have assembled an enormous database of fun writing prompts including fiction, non-fiction, journaling, and poetry.

 There are SO MANY crafts ideas online.
 A quick search on our sister site, Crafting a Green World, will yield thousands of results.
 But sticking to specific crafting tutorials can be a bit restrictive, especially if you’re not able to hit the art store for supplies.
 Instead, take out the crafting supplies you have on hand and go wild.
 Have a freeform crafting day where there are no rules.